Vinh-Gogo/web-search-rag/memory-bank/activeContext.md

 ## Current Work Focus - ✅ COMPLETED
 **MAJOR ACHIEVEMENT**: Successfully completed all phases of the Web Search RAG Platform.
 The project has evolved from **Phase 1: Data Collection** to a **complete, production-ready web application** with real crawling functionality.

-## Recent Major Changes - ✅ ALL COMPLETED
+## Recent Major Changes - ✅ ALL COMPLETED + OPTIMIZED

 ### 🎉 Integration Breakthrough - Real Functionality Working
 - **✅ Enhanced Crawling Infrastructure**: `bs4_gspread.py` converted to proper function with structured returns